SafeHome.org may receive compensation from some providers listed on this page. Learn More

 A credit freeze or security freeze is when you ask the credit agencies to completely freeze or block your credit file.
 When frozen, businesses cannot even check your credit score or report, which means no new accounts can be opened.
 So when Mr. fraudster is at the Mercedes dealership salivating over that new SLS AMG model, they’ll be met with a hard “NO” when it comes time to get the keys.
 Many businesses will even alert the authorities when they sense suspicious activity like this.
 While credit freezes can be helpful at times, they should only be used when necessary, as your credit file is closed to the bad guys and the good guys.

-We have carefully recruited a team of experts in various categories to publish highly-informed, expertly reviewed content.
+We’ve carefully built a team of experts across multiple disciplines to produce highly informed, expertly reviewed content.

-Each of those categories is important when choosing an identity theft protection service.
+Each category matters when choosing an identity theft protection service.

 Federal Trade Commission.
 (2023, Oct 13).
 You now have permanent access to free weekly credit reports.